-As fruits of their oblation as Oblates of the Benedictines, Patrick and Joy lived their Benedictine promise by building spiritual weapons, particularly the Cross of St. Benedict and sacred drawings as armors against the forces of evil to defend the families.
+As fruits of their oblation in Sept.
+2012, as Oblates of the Benedictines, Patrick and Joy lived their Benedictine promise by building spiritual weapons, particularly the Cross of St. Benedict and sacred drawings as armors against the forces of evil to defend the families.

-As founders of the Cross of St. Benedict Society, their members grew to over 45,000 intercessors united in prayer for the healing of families.
+As founders of the Cross of St. Benedict Society, their members grew to over 56,000 intercessors in 2019 united in prayer for the healing of families.

 They use social media, such as FACEBOOK, to evangelize and to keep their connections with the society members.
 They also are Youtube Video Bloggers under JOYFULHOPE TV, documenting the God moment in their family and mission life.
 They go to missions by travelling across United States and Canada three times a year to present their crosses in various conferences and parish presentations where they meet their new brothers and sisters in Christ.